BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

             if --lastonly is not specified, DM XML with all imports resolved (apart from bibliographic references and data type definitions);
-            use --dtprofile, optionally with --dtspec, to generate DT XML for the specified profiles; use --canonical to omit transient information, e.g. dates and times, that makes it harder to compare reports; use --components (perhaps with --noobjects or --noparameters) to generate component definitions
+            use --dtprofile, optionally with --dtspec and --dtuuid, to generate DT XML for the specified profiles; use --canonical to omit transient information, e.g. dates and times, that makes it harder to compare reports; use --components (perhaps with --noobjects or --noparameters) to generate component definitions

         xml2
             same as the xml report with --lastonly not specified; deprecated